+a.
 A small, two-sided sign that is attached to and projecting perpendicularly from the facade of a building that identifies a commercial establishment.
 Blade signs are intended to be viewed by pedestrians on the same side of the street.

+Size

 Area (max.)
 6 sq. ft. / side

 Width (max.)
 4 ft

 Height (max.)
 3 ft

 Thickness (max.)
 6 inches

+Location

 Clear Height over Sidewalk (min.)
 8 ft

 Projection from Facade (max.)
 4 ft

 Number of Signs 1 per Tenant

-- Blade signs are prohibited for upper story - ii.
-A blade sign must be located within ten (10) feet of the principal entrance for the business it identifies. - iii.
-A blade sign, including any support hardware, must be mounted below the sills of the second story windows of multi-story buildings or below the roof line, parapet wall, or cornice of a singlestory building. - iv.
+- b.
+Standards - i.
+Blade signs are prohibited for upper story businesses. - ii.
+A blade sign must be located within ten (10) feet of the principal entrance for the business it identifies. - A blade sign, including any support hardware, must be mounted below the sills of the second story windows of multi-story buildings or below the roof line, parapet wall, or cornice of a single-story building. - iv.
 Any supports, braces, anchors, and other supporting hardware must be integral to the design of the sign. - v.
 Information type is limited to business name and logo.
 Additional information is prohibited.